Are you planning to update the looks, content, and functionality of your website?

 The good news is that there are ways to ensure that your SEO performance and rankings won’t be adversely affected when revamping a website.

-With some know-how, careful planning, and adequate resources on your side, you can make a smooth and impactful transition to the new branding.
+With some know-how, careful planning, and adequate resources on your side, you can make a smooth and impactful transition to your new site.

 Suppose your website is doing great.
 You have flowing organic traffic, rankings are strong, and your ROI is growing.
 Do you want to ruin all that hard work?
 Of course, you don’t.